 - You will see a modal asking you to approve the connection.
 Click Authorize App.

-- You’ll then be returned to your Google Sheet, and can verify that your GitHub connection is active in the Connections screen.
+- You’ll then be returned to your Google Sheet, and can verify that your Harvest connection is active.

 Under Authentication, choose Harvest.
 Choose an output sheet and click Run and you should see your account ID(s) returned into a sheet, under the field name